-Right now it seems like the holidays couldn’t be further away.
-When it’s not hot enough to fry an egg on the sidewalk, it’s raining buckets.
-Alas, on the other end of this endless summer, the holidays await.
-And if you weren’t already excited for those days to come, in comes another piece of holiday news: Iceland will return to Moody Gardens this yuletide season.
+And if you weren’t already excited for the holidays days to come, in comes another piece of holiday news: Iceland will return to Moody Gardens this yuletide season.

 After a two-year hiatus, the popular Iceland ice sculpture festival will return to Moody Gardens.
 Based on the Harbin International Ice and Snow Sculpture Festival in China, the festival sees an ice carving team sculpt over 900 tons of ice from November to January.